Table of Contents

 Who Was Seshat?

 According to the myth, Seshat was the daughter of Thoth (but in other accounts, she was his consort) and Maat, the personification of cosmic order, truth and justice.
 Thoth was the god of wisdom and Seshat is often viewed as his feminine counterpart.
 When translated, the name ‘Seshat’ means ‘female scribe’.
-With Thoth, Seshat had Hornub.
+Together with Thoth, she bore a child named Hornhub, (Golden Horus).

 Seshat is the only female Egyptian deity who has been portrayed with a stylus in her hand and depicted writing.
 While there were several other female characters depicted with a palette and a brush in their hands, giving the idea that they were capable of writing, none were shown in the act.